GKM sheaves and nonorientable surface group representations: GKM theory

-\begin{proof} Because $\F$ is locally free, $\F(\V)$ is a free $A$-module and $H^0(\F)$ is a torsion-free $A$-module.
-This implies that $i^*$ is injective or equivalently, that any section $\F(\V)$ extends in at most one way to $\F(\Gamma) = H^0(\F)$.
-Both sides of (\ref{intequal}) equal the set of sections in $\F(\V)$ that extend to global sections. \end{proof}
+\begin{proof} For each hyperedge $e$ the restriction morphisms $ \F(U_e) \rightarrow \F(I(e))$ is injective, because $\F(U_e)$ is a free $A$-module and the kernel must be torsion free.
+This implies that sections in $\F(\V)$ can extend in at most one way to $\F(\V \cup \E) = H^0(\F)$, which is equivalent to $i^*$ being injective.
+By the proof of Proposition \ref{globalsex}, this means both sides of (\ref{intequal}) are equal the set of sections in $\F(\V)$ that extend to global sections. \end{proof}